 The offers a current insight into the development of global oil production and regional consumption Statistical Review of World Energy 2013 the BP ("beyond petroleum").

 Bioeconomy as a path to a bio-based circular economy

-Many boundary conditions underline that it is important for Germany in particular to think about petroleum alternatives in good time.
+Many boundary conditions confirm that it is important for Germany in particular to think about oil alternatives in good time.
 In this way, dependency on oil imports can be eased, for which Germany is worth almost 60 billion euros (Source: Federal Statistical Office) annually, which corresponds to 2 percent of GDP.

 The bioeconomy between biotechnology and bionics

-The fact is that the bioeconomy is strongly influenced by the ideas of biotechnology and bionics and is based in a certain way on their results and products.
-While green, red, gray, white, brown and blue biotechnology primarily develops processes and products that deliver the goods for the bioeconomy, the bionics research branch is inspired by the living systems of biology and nature and replicates these technical ones.
+It is a fact that the bioeconomy is strongly influenced by the ideas of biotechnology and bionics and is based in a certain way on their results and products.
+While green, red, gray, white, brown and blue biotechnology primarily develops processes and products that deliver the goods for the bioeconomy, the bionics branch of research is inspired by the living systems of biology and nature and replicates these technical ones.
 Bionics and biotechnology combined promise a creative but application-oriented branch of industry around the valuable substance biomass.

 Even if the complexity of the bioeconomy does not necessarily simplify its structure, we should perhaps just be grateful for the colorful appearance of the new branch of industry.
 After all, we also live in a multicultural and globalized world.

 Admittedly, the heading describes an ideal rather than the status quo of the bioeconomy that has already been lived.
 But firstly, one will still be allowed to dream and secondly, there are already projects for innovative biomass usage paths that are already approaching this ideal today.
 Technologies and concepts of the bioeconomy come from different parts of the world and are shaped regionally by the dominating biomass electricity.